DUNE/p3s/documents/src/JOB.md

 Note that this format corresponds to a *list* of objects i.e. such file can naturally contain a number of jobs; however having just one element in this list is absolutely fine.

-For the job to be eligible for execution the "state" attribute needs to be set to "defined" as showed above.
+For the job to be eligible for execution the "state" attribute needs to be set to "defined" as showm above.
 Other possible states will be discussed later.

-The other two attributes that need t be set are the **payload** and **env**.
-They are explained below.
-The remaining attributes of the job are less relevant for initial testing.
+The other two attributes that need to be set are the **payload** and **env**.
+They are explained in one of the sections below.
+The remaining attributes of the job are less relevant for initial testing so we'll skip them for now.

-**The script referenced in the "payload" attribute must be readable and executable by members of the same computing group as the pilot (in our case that's "np-comp") and if it's located in AFS the relevant permissions come on top of that.
-The "public" directory in your AFS-based directory tree is a good choice to place your own scripts.**
+**N.B.** *The script referenced in the "payload" attribute must be readable and executable by members of the same computing group as the pilot (in our case that's "np-comp") and if it's located in AFS the relevant permissions come on top of that.
+The "public" directory in your AFS-based directory tree is a good choice to place your own scripts.*

-## The payload and the environment
+## The payload

 The **payload** attribute of the job definition (such as in the example above) is the path of the script that will run.
 It is strongly recommended that this is a shell wrapper, and the _bash_ shell